Bentley Rayburn

 Bentley B. Rayburn (born June 15, 1953) is an American retired Air Force major general and businessman.

 Rayburn graduated from the U.S. Air Force Academy, Georgetown University, and the U.S. Army Command and General Staff College.
 He was named one of the Ten Outstanding Young Americans for 1990.
 Serving as a colonel, Rayburn was assigned to lead the 388th Fighter Wing in 1995.
-He served as Commandant of the Air War College from 2001 to 2004, when he was appointed Commander of the Air Force Doctrine Center, Alaska.
+He served as Commandant of the Air War College from 2001 to 2004, when he was appointed Commander of the Air Force Doctrine Center, Alabama.